On a cruise, there are lots of situations where you can get things for free but the cruise line wants you to pay for them.

 How to do Laundry For Free on a Cruise

-Some ships do have self service laundries which aren’t too expensive but the majority do not.
-If you were to wash a single pair of underwear on a MSC cruise that’ll cost you €2.50 which is almost $3.
+Some ships do have self-service laundries which aren’t too expensive but the majority do not.
+If you were to wash a single pair of underwear on an MSC cruise that’ll cost you €2.50 which is almost $3.

-For certain items that just need a quick refresh there is a much better option.
-What I do is I pick up a small bottle of travel wash before I cruise, you can realistically get these for less $2 and then you can wash items yourself in the bathroom sink in 5 minutes.
+For certain items that just need a quick refresh, there is a much better option.
+I take a small bottle of travel wash before I cruise, and then I can wash items in the bathroom sink in 5 minutes.

-I wouldn’t recommend doing this for big items such as dresses or jeans because they may take some time to dry but for smaller things like t-shirts and workout clothes its a great option.
+I wouldn’t recommend doing this for big items such as dresses or jeans because they may take some time to dry but for smaller things like t-shirts and workout clothes, it’s a great option.
 I’ve saved loads of money washing clothes like this on longer trips.

 You Can’t Bring an Iron on a Cruise

 Usually, if you leave clothes to dry in the bathroom the creases will drop right out.
-If you have an item of clothing which is more prone to creases you could bring some ‘wrinkle removing spray’.
+If you have an item of clothing which is more prone to creases, you could bring some ‘wrinkle removing spray’.

 How to Find Free Drinks on a Cruise

-If you’re planning on having a drink or two before dinner having a quick look at the daily schedule and seeing if there are any events on which have free drinks can be well worth doing.
+If you’re planning on having a drink or two before dinner have a quick look at the daily schedule and see if there are any events taking place which may have free drinks.

 Common places to find free drinks are:

-- Welcome drinks on Embarkation day, possibly hosted by the captain.
+- Welcome drinks on Embarkation Day

-- Cruise Critic/Cruise Group meet ups.
+- Cruise Critic/Cruise Group meet-ups.

-- Loyalty status meet ups.
+- Loyalty status meet-ups.

-Bringing on Your Own Alcohol
+Bringing on Your Own Alcohol or Soft Drinks Onboard

-Another thing that you can do is that on a lot of cruise lines you can bring your own alcohol onboard.
-This varies a lot by cruise line so it’s definitely worth checking your Cruise Lines rules.
+Another thing that you can do is on some cruise lines is bring your own alcohol or soft drinks onboard.
+This varies a lot by cruise line but it’s definitely worth checking your Cruise Lines rules.

-These will be subject to what is called a ‘corkage’ free if consumed in a bar or restaurant onboard.
-The free isn’t actually anything to do with corking so you can’t get around this charge by corking it yourself.
+The fee isn’t actually anything to do with “corking” so you can’t get around this charge by opening it yourself.
 The best thing to do is consume your drinks in your cabin or on the balcony.

 If you bring more alcohol than the cruise line allows this will be taken away from you and returned to you on the last day.
 Some cruise lines also let you bring beer and spirits onboard.

 I’ve put together a full list of cruise lines, what you can bring onboard and when.

-Free Alternatives to a WiFi Packages on a Cruise
+Free Alternatives to a Wi Fi Packages on a Cruise

 When it comes to onboard WiFi it is getting cheaper and it is getting faster.

-When cruising I usually recommend to people not to buy a WiFi package unless they have somebody at home that they really need to keep in contact with at ALL times such as a child or elderly parent.
+When cruising I usually recommend to people not to buy a WiFi package unless they have somebody at home that they really need to keep in contact with at ALL times such – as a child or elderly parent.